dev-td7/String-Splitter-cpp/README.md

 1.  split_s(string str,string lim,bool lim_return,bool spaces_return)

     Use this constructor if you specify delimiters and also specify if you want spaces and delimiters.

+    WARNING: Do not specify spaces and tabs in delimiters IF you are demanding delimiters and dont want spaces/tabs to be returned.
+In       that case you wont get your spaces/tabs.

 2.  split_s(string str,string lim,bool lim_return)